 Cana Gorda Beach: Because Caña Gorda Beach is located in the Guánica Forest Reserve, a great deal of trees line the shore.
 The beach itself has soft white sand and clear, calm waters.

 Another location worth considering is Playa Santa.
 The shore of Playa Santana stretches on for a mile, lined with coconut palms and resort properties.
 The sands are soft and white with aqua colored waters that rush ashore at regular intervals.

 Rosado Beach: While the beach is still located inside a community, a wall of trees does help block out some of the buildings and the road.
 However, even if the trees did not, the area is no San Juan, and is quiet enough not to disturb anyone napping on the beach.

 Guánica and the surrounding areas have a nice selection of beaches.
 If you'd like to dig deeper, you can learn more on this page.

-Assuming you like to learn about other places and cultures, you should consider visiting a museum during your vacation.
+Assuming you enjoy learning about other places and cultures, you should consider visiting a museum during your vacation.

-A common landmark for vacationers is Museo Historico de Las Piedras.
+An interesting landmark worth visiting is Museo Historico de Las Piedras.
 It is located in San German, 11.2 mi.
 Northwest of central Guánica.
 Visitors that are interested in the area's roots are welcomed to explore what the museum has to offer.
 Featuring several exhibits of different focuses, guests will gain a first hand account of the everyday history.

-The table right below lists more information about a museum nearby.
+The chart right below enables you to get more details on a museum nearby.

 |Museo Historico de Las Piedras||(787) 733-2160||11.2 mi.
 Northwest of Central Guánica||Puerto Rico|

-Guests can explore some other intriguing places to visit in Guánica.
+Visitors may enjoy some other intriguing places worth visiting in Guánica.